 Mary Lane died 10 days later on the 9th February, 1953.
 Memorial card.

-By the time of the 1911 census two of the daughters Margaret
+By the time of the 1911 census Margaret had left for the USA

-Bridget was shown as 23 years old at the time of the 1911 census.
+Bridget (Delia) was shown as 23 years old at the time of the 1911 census.

 Margaret and Delia both married in the USA.